How to Apply to the MD Program

 - leadership in school organizations or community projects

-- clinical or health care related experiences
+- shadowing or health care related experiences

 - quality of personal statement